 The term restrictive cardiomyopathy refers to hearts in which there is restrictive physiology, normal or reduced diastolic volumes of one or both ventricles, normal or reduced systolic volumes and normal ventricular wall thickness.
-Restrictive cardiomyopathy is the least common of all the cardiomyopathies and is caused by a number of genetic and acquired disorders.412 In western societies, the most common cause in adults is amyloid-osis followed by mutations in sarcomeric protein genes and metabolic disorders.421
+Restrictive cardiomyopathy is the least common of all the cardiomyopathies and is caused by a number of genetic and acquired disorders.
+In western societies, the most common cause in adults is amyloidosis followed by mutations in sarcomeric protein genes and metabolic disorders.
+In the societies of the same protein genes and metabolic disorders.

 Patients with restrictive cardiomyopathy typically present with signs and symptoms of biventricular HF and are diagnosed by characteristic features on non-invasive cardiac imaging and cardiac catheterization.
 Restrictive cardiomyopathy is associated with poor long-term prognosis.
-In children, freedom from death at 1, 2 and 5 years is 82, 80 and 68%, respectively;^{417-420} the corresponding values for transplant-free survival are 48, 34 and 22%, respectively.
+In children, freedom from death at 1, 2 and 5 years is 82, 80 and 68%, respectively; 417-420 the corresponding values for transplant-free survival are 48, 34 and 22%, respectively.
 There are fewer data in adults, but reported survival rates are similar at 5 years.
-Risk factors for all-cause death include NYHA functional class, left atrial size and male sex.^{417-420} In children, the risk of sudden death may be higher, particularly in those with ECG evidence of myocardial ischaemia.
+Risk factors for all-cause death include NYHA functional class, left atrial size and male sex.
+417-420 In children, the risk of sudden death may be higher, particularly in those with ECG evidence of myocardial ischaemia.